Semigroup models for biochemical reaction networks: Introduction

-In section \ref{sec:RAF}, we use the semigroup models to derive theorems characterizing CRS that are RAF and/or have RAF subsets, and find a simple expression for the maximal RAF set.
-Theorem \ref{thm:RAF} characterizes RAF sets in a simple manner, stating that a CRS is RAF if and only if the function $\Phi_X$ of the whole network is the constant function $X$, i.e.
+In Section \ref{sec:RAF}, the semigroup models are used to derive theorems characterizing self-sustaining CRS and subCRS and their corresponding sets of chemicals.
+Theorem \ref{thm:PRAF} concisely states that a CRS is self-sustaining if and only if the set of chemicals $X_F$ is able to fully reproduce itself.
+In the semigroup formalism this reads as

-As a corollary, it is shown that $\Phi_X(\emptyset)$ contains the maximal RAF subset.
-In particular, this implies that CRS with nilpotent semigroup models contain no RAF subsets, thus establishing a link between the combinatorial theory of non-nilpotent semigroups and self-sustaining reaction networks.
-We introduce a discrete dynamics on the phase space $\mathfrak{P}(X)$ given by the self-action of the chemicals on themselves, i.e. by $Y \mapsto \Phi_Y(Y)$ for $Y \in \mathfrak{P}(X)$.
-For the initial condition $Y_0$, if $\Phi_{Y_0}(Y_0) \subset Y_0$, then the dynamics leads to a fixed point, which we denote by $Y_0^*$.
-In particular, it follows that the dynamics with initial conditions $X$ and $\Phi_X(\emptyset)$ always have fixed points.
-Moreover, the fixed point $X^*$ contains the maximal RAF subset of a CRS (proposition \ref{prop:maxRAF}).
-As a combination of all methods developed in this article, we prove that the maximal RAF set of any CRS is $\Phi_X(\emptyset)^*$, i.e. the fixed point of the dynamics with initial condition $\Phi_X(\emptyset)$ (theorem \ref{thm:maxRAF}).
-Finally, corollary \ref{corr:RAFlattice} provides an algebraic classification of the lattice of RAF subsets of a CRS given by
+It is then shown that each self-sustaining set of chemicals $X'_F \subset X_F$ satisfies $X'_F \subset \Phi_{X'_F}(X'_F)$ (Corollary \ref{corr:subPRAF}) and that the equality $X'_F = \Phi_{X'_F}(X'_F)$ is a sufficient condition to be a self-sustaining set of chemicals (Proposition \ref{prop:PRAFsuff}).
+Finally, a discrete dynamics on the state space $\mathfrak{X}$ is defined by the self-action of the chemicals on themselves, i.e. by $Y \mapsto \Phi_Y(Y)$ for $Y \in \mathfrak{X}$.
+It is shown that the dynamics with the initial condition $X_F$ leads to a fixed point, denoted by $X_F^{*s}$ and, using a combination of the tools developed in this article, it is proven that the maximal self-sustaining set chemicals of any CRS is given by this fixed point (Theorem \ref{thm:maxPRAF}).\\

-such that the partial order of RAF sets by inclusion coincides with the partial order of functions $\Phi_Y$ on $\mathcal{S}$.
+In Section \ref{sec:functionalClosure}, new concepts are introduced into CRS theory, which are motivated by the tools from the preceding sections.
+The containment of a self-sustaining set of chemicals $X_F'$ in the set of chemicals which it generates, i.e. $X_F' \subset \Phi_{X'_F}(X'_F)$, suggests that such self-sustaining sets should not be observable in real biological systems.
+Instead, they will continue to produce chemicals according to the dynamics ${X_F' =: Y_0 \mapsto \Phi_{Y_0}(Y_0) =: Y_1 \mapsto \Phi_{Y_1}(Y_1) \mapsto \dotsm}$, which is shown to stabilize at the self-sustaining set of chemicals $X_F'^{*s}$ (Proposition \ref{prop:increasingFixedPoint}).
+The set $X_F'^{*s}$ is called the functional closure of $X_F'$ and it is conjectured that within a CRS such sets comprise biologically relevant functional modules of a CRS.
+To determine the lattice of all functionally closed sets of chemicals, a restricted dynamics on $\mathfrak{X}$ is introduced via $Y \mapsto Y \cap \Phi_Y(Y)$.
+This dynamics has a fixed point $Y_0^{*rs}$ for any initial condition $Y_0 \in \mathfrak{X}$.
+The desired lattice is given by the set of fixed points